 The first and most fundamental step is for your child to associate the minority language with the person who will be speaking it.

-At minimum, one person should be speaking the language as consistently as possible with the child (eg, one person, one language [OPOL], minority language at home, etc).
+At minimum, one person should be speaking the language as consistently as possible with the child.

-If you forget and switch to the the dominant language, then your child will follow suit.
+If you forget and switch to the the dominant language, then your child may follow suit.

-As with anything, the beginning is the hardest, because everybody is getting used to the minority language during this period.
+As with anything, the beginning is the hardest, because everybody is getting used to the minority language.

 If your child is an infant, the only task is for yourself to get in the rhythm of speaking a different language.
 Infancy is the easiest time to introduce multiple languages (this is what we did with our younger son).